processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 # How to obtain and share the "Edit Link" of a Google Docs document

+One way to share your writing process with others, if you typed in Google Docs, is to obtain and share the Edit Link to your document.
 Having **edit access** to a Google Docs document also implies that the person has access to the entire edit history of your document.
-If your provide edit access to a Google Docs document to your teacher, they will have essentially shared your writing process.
+If your provide edit access to a Google Docs document to your teacher, you will have essentially shared your writing process.

 The steps below show you how to obtain the "Edit Link" to your Google Docs document and share with others.